Rehearsal Venue / Times

 We are an adult wind band based in Hasland,Chesterfield.
 We welcome wind or brass musicians of Grade Five standard and above.
 We rehearse and perform a variety of music ranging from film scores,selections from musicals,light classical and contemporary wind band music.

-Every 2nd Sunday, 10am to 12.30pm in Great Bowden, Market Harborough, Leicestershire
+Every 2nd Sunday from 10am to 12 noon at Church Langton Community Hall, Market Harborough, Leicestershire

 At Phoenix, we aim to provide a forum for adults to enjoy playing the saxophone together and to share the versatility of the sax with a wider community audience.
 Our current members play seven different types of saxophone, from sopranino down to contrabass, and we play a wide variety of music, from traditional folk songs, modern pop and rock, to film music, jazz and classical works.
 We are currently looking for new members so, if you’re aged 18 or over, play the saxophone to a minimum grade 5 standard and can read music, why not get in touch?
 You’ll get your first two rehearsals for free with no commitment, so you really can ‘try before you buy’!